JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 * Simply get a good overview of what you have to work with
 * View the resolution, color, size, darkness, etc.
 * Spot any outliers or unmatched signs
-* Note any features that you can take advantage of (color, shape, symbol complexity, etc.)
+* Notice any features that you can take advantage of (color, shape, symbol complexity, etc.)

 ![visualize randomly chosen images and their sign lables](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/visualize-data-set.JPG?raw=true)